Responding to climate change

 Reducing greenhouse gas emissions is a global issue that requires global engagement and action.

-The industry absolutely recognises the profound challenges that exist with climate change, and the need to reduce our emissions through greater energy efficiency and lower carbon intensity, investigation of carbon capture and storage, and managing methane emissions.
+Our industry absolutely recognises the profound challenges that exist with climate change, and the need to reduce our emissions through greater energy efficiency and lower carbon intensity, investigation of carbon capture and storage, and managing methane emissions.

 At the same time, the demand for energy is growing as the world’s population increases, economies develop, and we become more urbanised.